 Irrigation and power was one of the critical needs of the country in the early years after India’s independence.
 This Gobind Sagar was one of the biggest projects and was built for the purpose of hydroelectric power generation and for providing much needed water for irrigation to Punjab, Himachal and other Northern states of India.

-In 1952, the American Dam Builder MH Slocum arrived from the US to take over as the chief construction consultant for the Bhakra dam and by January 1953 the construction of the dam began and was completed in 1963.
+In 1952, the American Dam Builder MH Slocum came from the US to take over the reins as the primary construction adviser for the Bhakra Nangal dam.
+From January of the following year, the building of the dam started and was finished in 1963.
 This is what Pt Jawahar Lal Nehru first Prime Minister of India said about the Bhakra Dam in Bilaspur:-

-“Bhakra Nangal Project is something tremendous, something stupendous, and something which shakes you up when you see it.
-Bhakra, the new temple of resurgent India, is the symbol of India’s progress.”
+“Bhakra Nangal Project is something enormous, something stupendous, and also something that shakes you up once you view it.
+Bhakra, the temple of resurgent India, is the emblem of India’s progress”

 Bhakra Dam Water Level keeps chaning from time to time and is often around 16000 ft.
 Durig monsoon the water level is brought down to prevent flooding.

 In addition to the above, Gobind Sagar Lake is also significant from cultural and historical perspective.
 It is said that Guru Gobind Singh, who came here, meditated and wrote hymns while overlooking the lake.
 Today, the lake has become an important pilgrimage site for Sikhs from all over the world.

 Govind Sagar Lake Reservoir Popular for Water Sports and Angling